NDPC Becomes DPC 1994 – 2009

 1995 - 1997

-Thank you to Donald George, formerly Director, Animal & Dairy Industries Division, VT Department of Agriculture, Food and Markets, who became Executive Vice President of DPC January 1995 and moved the DPC office to Barre, VT.
+Thank you to Donald George, formerly Director, Animal & Dairy Industries Division, VT Department of Agriculture, Food and Markets, who became Executive Vice President of the DPC January 1995 and moved the DPC office to Barre, VT.
 Judy Scruton became an employee of the DPC office as Operations Manager.
-Don began his term at the time the membership voted to change the name of DPC.
+Don began his term at the time the membership voted to change the name from the Northeast Dairy Practices Council (NDPC) to the Dairy Practices Council (DPC).
 The Council logo and name had to be changed on the Guidelines, brochures, binders, and all Council materials.
-He had the task of making the change known to all groups involved with DPC and of assuring that the reputation of the Northeast Dairy Practices Council, which had been built over the last 25 years, did not get separated from the new name of The Dairy Practices Council; that the well known logo of NDPC represented the same organization as the new DPC logo.
+He had the task of making the change known to all groups involved with the DPC and of assuring that the reputation of the organization known as the Northeast Dairy Practices Council, which had been built over the last 25 years, did not get separated from the new name of The Dairy Practices Council; and that the well known logo of the NDPC represented the same organization as the new DPC logo.

 Don George provided excellent leadership to the Council during the crucial transition and expansion from a northeast Council to a national Council.
 He retired from DPC in December 1997.

 1998 - 2008

 A sincere thank you to Terry Musson whose experienced leadership brought increased levels of membership and participation to the DPC.
 Terry, who was formerly the FDA Senior Regional Milk Specialist of the Northeast Region, became Executive Vice President of the DPC January 1998 and the DPC office was moved to Keyport, NJ.
 Terry began the sale of Guidelines through the Internet and also began the electronic Guideline review process; both essential and relevant in the changing workplace and technology of the time.